hirrolot/metalang99/README.md

 ### Q: What about IDE support?

 A: I use VS Code for development.
-It enables pop-up suggestments of macro-generated constructions but, of course, it does not highlight macro syntax.
+It enables pop-up suggestments of macro-generated constructions but, of course, it does not support macro syntax highlightment.

 ### Q: Why not third-party code generators?